wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-classic-mariadb-mysql-cluster.md

 ![Architecture](./media/virtual-machines-linux-classic-mariadb-mysql-cluster/Setup.png)

-> [AZURE.NOTE]  This topic uses the [Azure CLI] tools, so make sure to download them and connect them to your Azure subscription according to the instructions.
-If you need a reference to the commands available in the Azure CLI, check out this link for the [Azure CLI command reference].
+> [AZURE.NOTE]  This topic uses the [Azure CLI](/documentation/articles/xplat-cli-install/) tools, so make sure to download them and connect them to your Azure subscription according to the instructions.
+If you need a reference to the commands available in the Azure CLI, check out this link for the [Azure CLI command reference](/documentation/articles/virtual-machines-command-line-tools/).
 You will also need to [create an SSH key for authentication] and make note of the **.pem file location**.

 ## Creating the template